-- 5. Perform comprehensive neonatal assessment, facilitate the newborn's integration into the family, and provide anticipatory guidance related to infant care - 6.
-Manage collaboratively the care of women with selected obstetrical, gynecologic and/or medical complications and make appropriate referrals - 7.
-Provide emergency care as appropriate - 8.
-Analyze the impact of health care policies, legislation, and socioeconomic trends on health care delivery systems and the practice of Midwifery - 9.
-Apply leadership, management, and teaching/learning theories to effect change within the health care delivery system for the betterment of patient services. - 10.
-Assess the needs of communities and promote changes in health care delivery that are responsive to the needs of specific populations, including the underserved - 11.
-Interpret, evaluate, and apply research studies relevant to women's health care and Midwifery practice - 12.
-Analyze the role of research in promoting the advancement of Midwifery education, practice, and maternal/child and women's health.
+- on health care delivery systems and the practice of midwifery. - 11.
+Apply leadership, management, and teaching/learning theories to effect change within the health care delivery system for the betterment of service. - 12.
+Assess the needs of communities and promote changes in health care delivery that are responsive to the needs of populations, with a focus on the underserved. - 13.
+Interpret, evaluate, and apply research studies relevant to women's health care and midwifery practice. - 14.
+Analyze the role of research in promoting the advancement of midwifery education, practice, health, and health care.